 The Instrumentation Tab allows you to add, edit, and review the custom attributes that configure Dotfuscator's code-injection features (called Instrumentation).
 Those features include:

-Extended custom attributes can also be added and edited through the user interface.
+In addition to the attributes already in the input assemblies, custom attributes can also be added and edited through the user interface.
+These are known as extended attributes.
 Dotfuscator treats extended attributes the same as it treats custom attributes embedded in the source code.
+To add an extended attribute:

 In the Attribute Editor for the SetupAttribute, the StaticEndpoint field is where you explicitly specify the endpoint for PreEmptive Analytics messages.
 If no custom endpoint is selected, PreEmptive's commercial endpoint will be used.
 Click the "..." (ellipses) in the StaticEndpoint field to invoke the Select Endpoint window: